Housing affordability

-We’re taking action to encourage and facilitate more affordable housing development projects.
+We’re taking action to encourage more affordable housing development in Guelph.

 On this page